voycel/Asset_Tracker/task.md

     *   ✅ Improved the UI for Location and Assignment sections with clearer current value display.
     *   ✅ Added better loading states and error handling throughout the modal.

+*   **Asset Card Improvements:**
+    *   ✅ Removed the circular "devices" icon from asset cards to save space and reduce visual clutter.
+    *   ✅ Added support for displaying custom fields on asset cards that are marked as visible on card.
+    *   ✅ Implemented user preferences for controlling which standard fields (like Asset ID, price, etc.) are displayed on cards.
+    *   ✅ Created a "Card Display" preferences button in the dashboard filters to customize card appearance.

 **Still To Do:**
 *   **Comparative Analysis:** Research how leading commercial manufacturing/logistics software handles features like:
     *   Advanced product list filtering and sorting.